Kerbalism/Kerbalism/CONTRIBUTING.md

   - Build the Project in release mode
   - Clean out the `GameData` folder of your KSP install, only the ´Squad` folder should remain.
   - Extract the `Kerbalism-<version>.zip` that was created during the Release build into your GameData folder
   - Launch KSP in the non-Developer mode and verify the functionality.
-Check the `output_log.txt` for errors.
+Check `KSP.log` (and `Player.log` / the `Logs` folder if needed) for errors.
   - Create a Tag with Git, push all commits and the tag to GitHub.
   - On GitHub, draft a new release selecting the newly created tag
   - Upload the `Kerbalism-<version>.zip` file to GitHub, paste the changelog there